kyle-hunady/esp32cam-gdrive/README.md

 2) Enter WiFi network name and password - you only need to do this once, it will save onto hardware

 ## Note:
+This is not meant for speedy uploads - encoding the image to a string and uploading to Drive takes several seconds.

-Your images will appear in your GDrive as /baseFolder/imgFolder/timeStamp-imgName.jpg
+Your images will appear in your GDrive as /**baseFolder**/_imgFolder_/**timeStamp**-_imgName_.jpg
 - **baseFolder** and **timeStamp** are defined in the GApps Script
-- **imgFolder** and **imgName** are defined in Arduino program
+- imgFolder and imgName are defined in Arduino program

 The GApps Script logs data into a Google Doc to help debug issues with upload
 - The Doc is named 'log' and is placed in baseFolder